MMRI5666/mytechblog/_posts/2022-02-24-DL-fastbook-chapter04.md

 ```
 ![quadratic function plot](/mytechblog/images/2022-02-24-DL-fastbook-chapter04/quad_func_plot_02.png)

-The following plot shows that, if we decide to make a small adjustment to the parameter, the slope indicates the displacement of the point.
+The following plot shows that, if we decide to make a small adjustment to the parameter, the slope indicates the displacement of the point.<br>
 ![quadratic function plot](/mytechblog/images/2022-02-24-DL-fastbook-chapter04/quad_func_plot_03.png)

 ### Stepping with a Learning Rate